 These complementary and alternative medicines are preferred and used more by people diagnosed with cancer.
 In 2007 (NHIS), 65% of respondents who had ever been diagnosed with cancer used some type of CAM offering, as compared to 53% of respondents who had not been diagnosed.

 Pain, insomnia, and ongoing psychological distress in this population can be reduced through complementary and alternative medicine.
-Specifically, #Reiki has been found to reduce a cancer patient’s pain, anxiety, and stress, while it increases overall comfort and wellbeing.
-Other therapies like massage, healing touch therapy, painting, and music therapy, as well as physical activities, yoga, or Tai Chi. have been shown to improve the general #wellbeing of those with cancer.
+Specifically, #Reiki has been found to reduce a cancer patient’s pain, anxiety, and stress while it increases overall comfort and wellbeing.
+Other therapies like massage, healing touch therapy, painting, and music therapy, as well as physical activities, yoga, or Tai Chi have been shown to improve the general #wellbeing of those with cancer.

 A.G.
 Fitzsimmons et al. investigated how cancer patient characteristics and utilization of complementary and alternative medicines resources, services, and activities at a regional cancer centre were associated with the patients’ understanding of their health needs, emotional health, and their ability to self-manage their condition.
 Over 70% of participants were between the ages of 51 and 69 years, 14.8% were 50 years old and younger and 14.8% were 70 years old and older.
 The majority of participants were female, 77.0%, and white 93.4%.

-In addition,76% of the participants agreed that activities, resources, and/or services attended at the cancer centre improved understanding about health needs, 80% agreed that the offerings improved their emotional health, and 74% agreed that these activities helped with self-care behaviours.
+In addition,76% of the participants agreed that activities, resources, and/or services attended at the cancer centre improved the understanding about their health needs, 80% agreed that the offerings improved their emotional health, and 74% agreed that these activities helped with self-care behaviours.